skalenetwork/documentation/validators/register-validator-node.md

 Please copy your Node Address, you will be using it for linking node address to validator address and also for the faucet as well for the next two steps.

 ### Step Step 4.5: **Sign validator id using sgx wallet**

-Execute this Command and find your validator ID
+Execute this command and find your validator ID

 **Terminal Command:**
 ```bash